Teeohbee/Teeohbee.github.io/_drafts/hoisting-duck-in-javascript.md

 console.log(duck);      //=> "Donald"
 ```
-The first thing of note here is that updateDuck() is able to run despite the named function being decalred further down the page.
+The first thing of note here is that `updateDuck()` is able to run despite the named function being decalred further down the page.
 This is because of hoisting, a process in by which at runtime, javascript scans your code and moves any function declarations to the top of the page, therefore making them immediately available to invoke as seen in the example above.

-Hoisting doesn't just move functions however, as can be seen within the code of our updateDuck function.
-The first console.log returns `undefined`, this may trip you up for several reasons.
+Hoisting doesn't just move functions however, as can be seen within the code of our `updateDuck()` function.
+The first `console.log` returns `undefined`, this may trip you up for several reasons.
 Firstly, you'll notice that we're defining a brand new variable of duck within the scope of our function, we are not updating the parent variable duck at all in this function.
-Fair enough then, at the point in time of the first console.log, the new variable hasn't been defined, but shouldn't `duck` at this point in time reference the parent variable?
+Fair enough then, at the point in time of the first console.log, the new variable hasn't been defined, but shouldn't `duck` at this point reference the parent variable?
 Why doesn't this return `Donald`?

-This is because, variable declarations are hoisted too, in much the same was as functions.
-Once javascript hoisting has taken place, function and variable declarations have been moved to the top, you'll more clearly be able to see what is going on.
+This is because variable declarations are hoisted too, in much the same was as functions.
+Once javascript hoisting has taken place, function and variable declarations having been moved to the top, you'll more clearly be able to see what is going on.

 ```javascript
 var duck = "Donald";